y-sakakihara/yuworkshop2025/index.md

 - Grant-in-Aid for Scientific Research (B)
     - 22H01221 for Minoru Eto (co-PI)

-- Grant-in-Aid for Scientific Research (young researcher)
+- Grant-in-Aid for Scientific Research (young scientist)
     - 19K14702 for Ippei Obata (PI)

 The venue and facilities are provided by Yamagata University